ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 ## Referencing a full secret with the CLI
 {: #secretcm-reference-fullref-cli}

-In this scenario, let's create a secret which contains key-value pairs for a username and password, and then reference the full secret when running a job.
+In this scenario, let's create a secret, which contains key-value pairs for a username and password, and then reference the full secret when running a job.
 We can update the secret to add a new key and then demonstrate the use of the new key in a job.
 While this scenario uses a secret, you can use the same steps to fully reference a configmap by substituting `configmap` for `secret` in the commands.

-1. Create the `mydatabasesec` secret and specify the key-value pairs for a username and password using the `--from-literal` option.
+1. Create the `mydatabasesec` secret and specify the key-value pairs for a username and password by using the `--from-literal` option.

     ```
     ibmcloud ce secret create -n mydatabasesec --from-literal username=reader --from-literal password=abcd
     ```
     {: pre}

-2. View details about the `mydatabasesec` secret using the `secret get` command.
+2. View details about the `mydatabasesec` secret by using the `secret get` command.
 The values for the `password` and `username` keys of the secret are encoded.

     ```
     ibmcloud ce secret get -n mydatabasesec